DofusSharp/DofusSharp/dofusdb/README.md

   <id>  Unique identifier of the resource

 Options :
   -o, --output <output>  File to write the JSON output to.
-If not specified, the output will be written to the console --base <base>          Base URL to use when building the query URL [default: https://api.beta.dofusdb.fr/] -?, -h, --help         Show help and usage information -q, --quiet            Display less output
+If not specified, an arbitrary file name will be used --base <base>          Base URL to use when building the query URL [default: https://api.beta.dofusdb.fr/] -?, -h, --help         Show help and usage information -q, --quiet            Display less output